mattmason/cpp-stateless/README.md

 Build and Install
 -----------------
-The library itself consists purely of header files.
-The examples and tests are built but this can be skipped if desired.
+The library itself is header file only.
+The examples and tests are built by default but this can be skipped if you just want to install the library header files.
 The instructions are the same for all target platforms.
 ```
 git clone https://github.com/mattmason/cpp-stateless